xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - is not afraid of being different and keep on pushing for the values the group believes in
 - knows that intuition is real and not only knowledge or experience counts.
 - not afraid to be 100% transparent
+- is also a good communicator
+- can structure work & document strategy, specs, ... (communication skills)

 Following information should feel interesting & valuable